ding2/ding2/themes/ddbasic/README.md

 This document explains important parts of the theme layer and best practices for theming modules and inheriting subthemes from DDBasic.

-*As the update has not yet been merged into the [ding2 master branch](https://github.com/ding2/ding2) links below will refer to a temporary git repo and KSS stylesheets.*
+*Note: KSS docs in links below are temporary awaiting a general doc solution.*

 ## The DDBasic framework